jahsef/YOLO-Target-Assistant/README.md

 # Preprocessing

 CuPy fused kernel achieves a 23x speedup over Ultralytics on preprocessing.
 CuPy (nonfused) optimizations allows us a 10x speedup over Ultralytics.
-Within Ultralytics ecosystem, we can achieve 4x speedup for single frame inputs \[PR](https://github.com/ultralytics/ultralytics/pull/23743).
+Within Ultralytics ecosystem, we can achieve 4x speedup for single frame inputs (https://github.com/ultralytics/ultralytics/pull/23743).

 # Screenshotting

-The fastest Windows screenshotting lib previously was bettercam \[Bettercam](https://github.com/RootKit-Org/BetterCam), but it did not support CuPy natively.
-Forked it to support CuPy for a \~20% speedup over base library (\[BettererCam] https://github.com/jahsef/BettererCam).
+The fastest Windows screenshotting lib previously was bettercam (https://github.com/RootKit-Org/BetterCam), but it did not support CuPy natively.
+Forked it to support CuPy for a \~20% speedup over base library (https://github.com/jahsef/BettererCam).

 # Tracker

 Ultralytics BYTETracker is quite slow, eating up 1 ms when inference can be as fast as 5 ms. Found existing tracker implementations, but found them to be unsatisfactory.
 Vendored and vectorized Ultralytics version for 5x speedups on dense scenes.
-Wrote a C++ version leveraging eigen for 60x speedups on sparse scenarios, and 25x speedups on high density \[c\_bytetracker](https://github.com/jahsef/c\_bytetracker).
+Wrote a C++ version leveraging eigen for 60x speedups on sparse scenarios, and 25x speedups on high density (https://github.com/jahsef/c\_bytetracker).
 Forked lib also has QOL features unique to it while maintaining API parity.

 # Small object detection